Mitch-Z3JvbWl0/astro-blog/src/content/blog/Protocol-Weakness.md

 Understanding protocol design flaws helps demystify many of the common vulnerabilities exploited today.
 These examples show how even small oversights — like a missing nonce or unchecked payload size — can lead to critical exploits.

-Let me know if you'd like a deeper breakdown of any specific protocol or want to see these attacks demonstrated in code.

 ---